 The Company is involved in various legal disputes and other legal proceedings that arise from time to time in the ordinary course of business.
-Based on currently available information, and except as disclosed herein, the Company does not believe that the existence of any of the legal disputes the Company or its subsidiaries is currently involved in will have a material adverse effect upon the Company's consolidated financial position, results of operations or cash flows.
+Based on currently available information, and except as disclosed herein, the Company does not believe that the existence of any of the legal disputes the Company or its subsidiaries is currently involved in will have a material adverse effect upon the Company's consolidated financial position, results of operations or cash flows, except for the U.S. Consumer Product Safety Commission ("CPSC") matter discussed below.
 It is possible that, as additional information becomes available, the impact on the Company of an adverse determination could have a different effect.
 See also Part II, Item 1A.
-"Risk Factors.".
+"Risk Factors."